Senzing/libpostal-data/README.md

 - libpostal_data.tar.gz - This file is also the same as used by default libpostal datamodel.
 - parser.tar.gz - This is the new updated parser model.

-To download click on the links below and the browser with download them for you:
+To download click on the links below and the browser will download them for you:

 - https://public-read-libpostal-data.s3.amazonaws.com/v1.1.0/language_classifier.tar.gz
 - https://public-read-libpostal-data.s3.amazonaws.com/v1.1.0/libpostal_data.tar.gz